SanicTK2/iidxguide/docs/a_bms_intro.md

 * **sl** Satellite table - ranges from sl0 to sl12, which maps to ☆11-★19, covering most of the insane table.
 Has a very active community.
 * **st** Stella table - ranges from st0 to st11, which maps to ★19+, the highest range of insane tables and extending into overjoy range.
 Has a very active community.

-In short, if you're just starting out, **get Insane 1 and Satellite**.
+In short, if you're just starting out on Insane BMS, **get Insane 1 and Satellite**.
+You can also get the "normal" tables to use as warm up.

 [This link](https://github.com/wcko87/beatoraja-english-guide/discussions/17) has a great summary of common tables.